Popular July 4th event in Huntersville may happen after all

 “They’re escorted by police around the square and then it culminates around the fire truck at the end.
 We all come out, they all start chanting for water and we gently flow water from the ladder truck and it’s like a big rain event,” Suthard said.

-Birkdale village did invite the fire department back this year, but they just wouldn’t bel allowed to use the waterworks.
+Birkdale village did invite the fire department back this year, but they just wouldn’t be allowed to use the waterworks.

 Suthard said, “They gave us a new location for the flag kind of near where the splash pad used to be, but our truck just won’t fit there.”